Empty seats, delivered feasts as virus changes Thanksgiving

 “As long as you have a life and you’re still alive, just make the best of it with you and your family,” Maysonet said.

-Associated Press writers Tamara Lush, Jennifer Sinco Kelleher, Sophia Eppolito and Amy Taxin contributed to this report.
+Associated Press journalists Tamara Lush, Jennifer Sinco Kelleher, Sophia Eppolito, Amy Taxin and John Minchillo contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.